netzob/netzob/README.rst

 About
 =====

-Hello, this is not the netzob official repository.
-This is the Netgoblin fork which includes several features which are not in Netzob for protocol reverse engineering.
+Welcome to the official repository of Netzob.

 Netzob is a tool that can be use to **reverse engineer**, **model** and **fuzz** communication protocols.
 It is made of two components:

 * **netzob** a python project that exposes all the features of netzob (except GUI) you can import in your own tool or use in CLI,
 * **netzob_web** a graphical interface that leverages web technologies.

-Netgoblin modifiations concern netzob.
-Netgoblin works great with TAPIRE a Conix not open-sourced(yet) CLI made to RE protocols.

 Source codes, documentations and resources are available for each component, please visit their dedicated directories.

 General Information
 ----------------

-:Email: `theodore.riera@gmail.com <theodore.riera@gmail.com>`_
+:Email: `contact@netzob.org <contact@netzob.org>`_
+:Mailing list: Two lists are available, use the `SYMPA web interface <https://lists.netzob.org/wws>`_ to register.
-:IRC: I am always connected on Freenode's IRC channel #netzob @ freenode.org my username being warsang
+:IRC: You can hang-out with us on Freenode's IRC channel #netzob @ freenode.org.
+:Twitter: Follow Netzob's official accounts (@Netzob)

 Authors, Contributors and Sponsors
 ==================================